section-engineering-education/engineering-education/articles/most-useful-nodejs-packages/index.md

 [Gulp](https://gulpjs.com/) is a toolkit to automate slow and repetitive tasks that are time-consuming in the Node.js development workflow.
 These tasks include cache-busting, optimization, concatenation, and minifying files etc.

 #### Why Gulp
--   It is easy to learn and simple to use.
+-   It is simple to learn and easy to apply.
 -   Its integrations are built into major IDEs such as `.NET`, `PHP`, `Node.js`, and `Java`.
 -   It helps to automate time-consuming tasks in your Node.js development workflow.

-Gulp is a similar module to [`GruntJS`](https://www.npmjs.com/package/grunt) which is used to automatically perform frequent tasks such as unit testing and linting.
+Gulp is a similar module to [`GruntJS`](https://www.npmjs.com/package/grunt) which is used to automate common tasks which include compilation, unit testing and linting.

 ### 15. Molecular
-[Molecular](https://moleculer.services/) is a fast, modern, and powerful progressive microservices framework for Node.js.
-It helps Node.js developers build applications that are efficient, reliable, and scalable.
+[Molecular](https://moleculer.services/) is a fast and modern powerful microservices library for Node.js.
+It helps Node.js developers to build applications that are efficient, reliable, and scalable.

 #### Features of Molecular
 -   It uses promise based solutions i.e. Async/Await compatible.